Rakahanga-Manihiki language: History

 Rakahanga and Manihiki are two different islands but the culture is one.
-They are two islands 25 miles apart from each other and is located in the South Pacific.
+They are two islands 25 miles apart from each other and are located in the South Pacific.
 The island of Rakahanga was discovered in the year 1521 by Ferdinand Magellan, a Portuguese voyager sailing under Spain under the command of Pedro Fernandes.
 The two islands were divided into different groups, which were ruled by other rulers.
 The people of Manihiki and Rakahanga were led by one ruler, a chief, in which he was separated from his community giving up his ritual and economic powers.
 The people of the two islands organized into “moieties” (one senior and one junior), which both were divided to create four sub-moieties.
 Twenty-five households were established.
 The Polynesians not only lived on the islands but also Rarotonga.
 They migrated to other places like New Zealand and Australia leaving 400 people on the Rakahanga and Manihiki islands.
 When migrating, they would travel by ship or boat to other islands finding a place to settle.
 The population moved from one island to another due depleted coconut and paraka supplies.
 The people would use the Magellan clouds, also known as Na Mahu as guides to get between the two islands.
 They dedicate themselves to their religious beliefs but also carry on their traditions with culture and language.